 Prevention & Education

-DePauw University is committed to ending violence on campus and providing evidence-based learning opportunities for students, faculty, and staff to promote safety and a culture of consent on campus.
+DePauw University is committed to ending sexual assault and interpersonal violence on campus and providing evidence-based learning opportunities for students and employees to promote safety and a culture of consent on campus.

 Sexual Assault and Interpersonal Violence Prevention and Education